ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 ### Timing

-- **BPM:** An acronym for "beats per minute" used to determine the tempo of a song.
+- **BPM:** An acronym for `beats per minute` used to determine the tempo of a song.
 - **Offset:** The millisecond position when a timing point's BPM correlates to a song.
 - **Uninherited Timing point:** A point used to change a map's BPM, offset, or time signature.
 Indicated by a red line in the editor and informally called a "red line."
 - **Inherited Timing point:** A point that inherits elements from the previous timing point, and is not used to modify a map's timing.
-Indicated by a green line in the editor and informally called a "green line."
+Indicated by a green line in the editor and informally called a `green line`.
 - **Single-BPM Timing:** Timing which only requires one BPM.
 - **Multi-BPM Timing:** Timing which changes BPM according to a song's composition without irregularity due to a song's fluctuation.
 - **Variable-BPM Timing:** Timing which changes BPM irregularly due to a song's fluctuations.